tjadams/Coding-Problems/dsalgo/README.md

 ```
 #### Summary
 inorder left, visit node, inorder right
 Generates a infix expression of nodes in a tree.
 This infix expression is a serial representation of the tree.
-This is necessary for some language processors.
-This infix expression is the sorted values of a BST if the tree is a BST.
+This is necessary for some language processors. **This infix expression is the sorted values of a BST if the tree is a BST**.
 Inorder traversals traverse the tree from left to right (or right to left if you do inorder(right), visit, inorder(left)) in the order that the nodes are arranged in the tree.

 #### Example
 Tree that isn't being rendered properly in markdown lol: